 Despite a valiant fightback from the home side inspired by David Beckham, Redondo’s act of sorcery was the coup de grace on a fine Madrid performance.
 Years later Iván Helguera admitted that they felt some trepidation going into the game: “The truth is, we were pretty scared.”
 Real were struggling in the league while their opponents were running away with the Premier League title and had thrashed West Ham 7-1 the weekend prior to the first leg.

 Before the first game in Madrid, Amy Lawrence of The Guardian wrote a piece where she described Redondo: “[A] volatile, unyielding Argentine midfielder who, with Hierro, is a big influence inside the Bernabéu.
 He’s great with his elbows: should be an interesting duel with Keane.”
 Anyone who had seen the midfielder’s sumptuous talents for Real or Argentina knew this was doing him a gross injustice.

 By the end of the second leg in Manchester, Redondo had proved to a UK audience that he also had great feet to go along with his great ‘elbows’.
-While Raúl got the majority of the plaudits for his two goals, many recognised that Real’s no.6 was the architect of the victory.
+While Raúl got the majority of the plaudits for his two goals, many recognised that Real’s number 6 was the architect of the victory.
 Redondo comprehensively outmanoeuvred United’s midfield in a manner which nobody could at the time.